-The Eau Claire Chain of Lakes is made up of 11 connected spring-fed, clear water lakes, surrounded by an abundant forest of large pine and hardwood trees.
-These lakes make up the headwaters of the Eau Claire River, which flows into the St. Croix River at Gordon and eventually into the Mississippi River.
-The three larger lakes, Upper Eau Claire, Middle Eau Claire and the Lower Eau Claire, act as the focal point, with 8 smaller spring-fed lakes, linked and feeding into them.
+The Eau Claire Chain of Lakes is made up of 11 connected spring-fed, clear water lakes.
+The three larger lakes, Upper Eau Claire, Middle Eau Claire and Lower Eau Claire, act as the focal point, with eight smaller spring-fed lakes, linked and feeding into them.

-Fishing is excellent in the spring and the fall.
-The lakes support a good population of game fish, including Muskellunge, Northern and Walleye Pike, Small and Largemouth Bass, with Crappies, Bluegills, Sunfish, and Perch rounding out the species.
-Good trout fishing can be enjoyed in area rivers and streams.
+Fishing is excellent in the spring and fall.
+The lakes support a good population of game fish, including muskellunge, northern and walleye pike, small and largemouth bass, with crappies, bluegills, sunfish, and perch.
+Good trout fishing can be enjoyed in the area’s rivers and streams.

-Situated on beautiful 855-acre Lake St Croix, Solon Springs is popular for fishing boating and water skiing.
+Situated on the beautiful 855-acre Lake St. Croix, Solon Springs is a popular spot for fishing, boating, and water skiing.
 Several boat landings in the village allow easy access to the lake.

 Woods, water and wildlife – not a dream, but a reality.
 You need only travel to the southern tip of Douglas County, bordering on Washburn County, to experience what others may only dream of.

 With miles of well-groomed recreational trails, over 100 pristine lakes to fish, swim and boat, and thousands of acres of forest land where visitors may hunt and hike, it is no wonder that people head “up north” to relax!
 This is UP NORTH at its best.